nablabits/pre-commit-obsidian/sandbox/existing_file.md

 This file is an existing file to test the `created_at`, when running the script, its date should be updated to the date it appears in the first commit (2025-11-16).
 Its `updated_at` should be updated to the current date.

+Then, I added some other content so as to have a commit on a different date.